Ending the HIV Epidemic by connecting People and Resources

 OUR VISION

-We envision ourselves as the epitome of HIV/AIDS advocacy leaders who fostered a world where people across all gender identities living with HIV/AIDS (PLWHA) have equitable access to resources, are embraced, celebrated, and loved with open arms, and can live without stigma and shame.
+We envision ourselves as the epitome of HIV/AIDS advocacy leaders who fostered a world where people across all gender identities living with HIV/AIDS (PLWHA) have equitable access to resources through our solutions provided for social determinant barriers such stigma, homelessness, nutrition, and transportation; are embraced, celebrated, and loved with open arms; and can live without stigma and shame.

 OUR CULTURE